Why study architectural design and technology part-time

 For the first two years of the course students will study the HNC Architectural Technology modules part-time.
 Upon successful completion of the HNC, students are eligible to move on to study the BA (Hons) Architectural Design and Technology undergraduate degree for the final three years, on a part-time basis.

-The combination of the HNC modules, followed by the BA (Hons) modules, gives those already working in the industry the opportunity to build on their existing experience and gain a degree qualification, with the opportunity to qualify as a BREAAM Accredited Graduate.
+The combination of the HNC modules, followed by the BA (Hons) modules, gives those already working in the industry the opportunity to build on their existing experience and gain a degree qualification.

 Taught by a dedicated and well-qualified team, the programme is highly regarded by local employers and the degree element of the course is professionally accredited by the Chartered Institute of Architectural Technologists, meaning that the curriculum meets the specific needs of the architectural technology industry.
 The curriculum equips students with a strong grounding in architectural design, construction technology, technical design and professional practice.